Faculty of Science

 The programme includes diversified learning experience, such as (overseas) summer internship, 1-year placement, overseas summer research programme and overseas study exchange.

-^Full accreditation from the Hong Kong Institution of Engineers (HKIE) has been granted for CST, ISA and double concentrations (CST+DMC and ISA+ DMC).
+^ Full accreditation from the Hong Kong Institution of Engineers (HKIE) has been granted for CST, ISA, AI and

 Mathematics